-10 Member States have explicitly transposed Article 1(3) or referred to the European Convention on Human Rights (BE, DE, EL, IE, CY, LT, NL, AT, SE and UK).
+11 Member States have explicitly transposed Article 1(3) or referred to the European Convention on Human Rights (BE, DE, EL, IE, IT, CY, LT, NL, AT, SE and UK).

-12 Member States have completely or to some extent transposed Recital 12 (DK, DE, EL, FR, IE, CY, LV, MT, AT, SI, FI and UK).
+13 Member States have completely or to some extent transposed Recital 12 (DK, DE, EL, FR, IE, IT, CY, LV, MT, AT, SI, FI and UK).
 In this regard, the most commonly omitted grounds are "sex" or "sexual orientation" and "language".
-Furthermore, 10 Member States have either partly or fully transposed Recital 13 (DK, DE, EL, IE, CY, LV, MT, AT, PT and FI).
+Furthermore, 11 Member States have either partly or fully transposed Recital 13 (DK, DE, EL, IE, IT, CY, LV, MT, AT, PT and FI).

-3 Member States (EL, IE and CY) have transposed their legislation in such a way that it goes beyond the Framework Decision and therefore creates the risk that an EAW will be refused on the basis of grounds not envisaged in the Framework Decision.
+4 Member States (EL, IE, IT and CY) have transposed their legislation in such a way that it goes beyond the Framework Decision and therefore creates the risk that an EAW will be refused on the basis of grounds not envisaged in the Framework Decision.

-IE in addition to referring to the ECHR, requires refusal where surrender would breach its national constitution.
-Although this may cover situations arising under both Article 6 TEU and Recital 12 (such as rules on due process), it may nevertheless go beyond the Framework

-Decision, in particular as Art 6 TEU refers only to those constitutional principles common to Member States.
+IE and IT in addition to referring to the ECHR, require refusal where surrender would breach their national constitutions.
+Although this may cover situations arising under both Article 6 TEU and Recital 12 (such as rules on due process), it may nevertheless go beyond the Framework Decision, in particular as Art 6 TEU refers only to those constitutional principles common to Member States.